The Burden of Care, an Often Overlooked Impact of the Pandemic on Women

 COVID-19 has amplified the skewed domestic care responsibilities which unfortunately fall largely on women.
 From caring for the daily needs of family members young and old, managing healthcare, overseeing the education of children which is now online, to trying to keep up with their careers, women are stressed and overburdened.
 The impact of the pandemic on women has been such that, on most days, they may not have any time to decompress or spend on self-care.

-This is affecting relationships and mental wellbeing not only of the woman but also her family.
+This is affecting relationships and mental well-being not only of the woman but also of her family.
 A recent article indicated that there is an increase in divorce petitions being filed in the Family Court and averages 22 petitions daily.
 Another article quoted Lawrato receiving 60% of all daily calls related to divorce matters and Lawyered receiving a 20% spike in divorce cases since the lockdown.

-Some of the reasons quoted by experts for the divorce petitions are the rising standards of expectations from each other, lack of time for the partner and lack of communication between the couple.
+Some of the reasons quoted by experts for the divorce petitions are the rising standards of expectations from each other, lack of time for the partner, and lack of communication between the couple.
 Of course, these inequities are not a recent problem, only occurring during COVID-19.
 The 2019 NSS time use report indicated that women in India spent about five hours a day on unpaid domestic work which is thrice as much time as men.

 As it is, women’s participation in the formal workforce is decreasing and this could be in part due to their care responsibilities at home.
 The World Economic Forum’s Gender Gap Report 2021 places India at 140th rank amongst 156 countries.
 The report said, “Among the drivers of this decline is a decrease in women’s labor force participation rate, which fell from 24.8%to 22.3%.”
+Even so, the reality of how COVID-19 affected gender roles, making the dynamics of sharing household responsibilities even more skewed cannot be overlooked.

 COVID Impact On Women and Their Relationships